omer-kose/VK-Engine/README.md

 ## TODO List
 I develop the engine continuously.

-- Compile times are disgustingly long whenever a header file changes.
+- Compile times are disgustingly long whenever a header file is modified.
 Implement Interface/Implementation split or PIMPL for the Engine class.
 - Setup precompiled headers for the external libraries to boost compilation times again.
 - Realized that static pass idea is simple but too restrictive for multiple reasons.
 Refactor it into something more dynamic and flexible.
 - Implement Render or Frame Graphs.